The Oracle APEX roadmap highlights the future direction for upcoming releases.

 Release Plan and Naming Convention

 Oracle APEX 18.1 was the first major release in calendar year 2018.
 The next release in the same calendar year was APEX 18.2.
 This same naming convention is used in subsequent years, therefore, the first release in calendar year 2020 is APEX 20.1.
-Oracle APEX no longer provides patch set releases, such as APEX 20.1.1, instead only offers full releases.
+Oracle APEX no longer provides patch set releases and instead only offers full releases.

-Note: Patch set exceptions (PSEs) will still be delivered for major defects and generally communicated on the Oracle APEX Known Issues page.
-Some PSEs will be delivered in a PSE bundle, rather than individually.
-Be sure to read the solution provided and search for the bug number specified on the Oracle APEX Known Issues page.
-For PSE bundles review the readme to determine all of the bug fixes included in the bundle.
+Note: Patch Set Bundles will be delivered for major defects and generally communicated on the Oracle APEX Known Issues page.
+These Patch Set Bundles may be updated numerous times when new fixes are added to the bundle, and can be reapplied as needed.
+Be sure to read the solution provided and search for the bug number specified on the Oracle APEX Known Issues page to determine all of the bug fixes included in the bundle.

 This change in release strategy is of significant benefit to both cloud and on-premises deployments of Oracle APEX.
 The primary advantage of this release strategy is reduced downtime when upgrading an existing Oracle APEX installation.
 The architecture also provides the ability to immediately rollback if necessary.
 Utilizing patch sets, instead of a full release, requires significantly more downtime and with no easy way to rollback the patch set installation.
 This change in release strategy also provides a vehicle for features to be introduced sooner to our customers.